 AlphaNine SD (factor IX) can cause some serious health issues.
 This risk may be even higher for certain groups.
 If this worries you, talk to your doctor or pharmacist about other options.

 Serious allergic reactions to AlphaNine SD (factor IX) are possible, including life-threatening reactions like anaphylaxis (closing of the throat).
 This can happen anytime during or after an infusion.
-If you've never been treated with AlphaNine SD (factor IX) before, your risk might be higher around days 10 to 12 of treatment.
+If you're being treated with AlphaNine SD (factor IX) for the first time, your risk of an allergic reaction might be higher around days 10 to 12 of treatment.
 If you notice dizziness, a choking sensation, sweating, dizziness, nausea, swelling around your eyes, swelling of the lips or tongue, or difficulty breathing after using AlphaNine SD (factor IX), stop using it and get medical help right away.

 AlphaNine SD (factor IX) can raise your risk of getting blood clots in various parts of your body as well as also cause a condition called disseminated intravascular coagulation (DIC), which is when your body forms abnormal clots throughout your body.
 Symptoms of a blood clot might be different depending on the location of the clot, but they can include chest pain, difficulty breathing, swelling or warmth in the legs, and weakness of the face, legs, or arms.
 Call 911 if you have any of the symptoms above because this is a medical emergency.